 In a mostly digital world, premium business stationery is like a breath of fresh air.
+Wondering how to design a letterhead?
 Weighty, vivid, and a tactile treat, here’s everything you need to start crafting a business letterhead to take pride in.

-Whatever the use-case for your letterhead, there’s no doubt that it takes your message to a higher level than an everyday channel like email, and that it’s worth spending a little time and effort making something that’s worthy of your brand.
+Whatever the use case for your company letterhead, there’s no doubt that it takes your message to a higher level than an everyday channel like email, and that it’s worth spending a little time and effort making something that’s worthy of your brand.

-Here are seven steps to developing a letterhead you’ll be happy to use for years to come.
+Need some letterhead design tips?
+Here are seven steps to designing a company letterhead you’ll be happy to use for years to come.

+Before you worry about how to design a letterhead, you have to think about what goes on it.
 What information should your letterhead include?
-You need enough information to make your identity clear, but not so much that you risk making the page look cluttered.
+You need enough information to make your identity clear, but not so much letterhead content that you risk making the page look cluttered.

-In some regions there are legal requirements for what should go on letterheads.
-For example, in the UK you need to include the registered office address, company number and which part of the country you operate in, whereas the USA has no such requirements.
+In some regions, there are legal requirements for what should go on letterheads.
+For example, in the UK you need to include the registered office address, company number and which part of the country you operate in in the letterhead body text, whereas the USA has no such requirements.
 It’s worth checking if there are any minimum standards in your part of the world.

 It’s also worth considering how specific you need to be.
 For example, will more than one business location use the design?
 Or is there a chance you’ll be moving offices in the foreseeable future?